About NCIL

 Maryland Christian College, Easton, Maryland

-Interestingly, after 2 years of opening MCC, the organization's leadership was increasingly called upon to respond to the demand of training/catechizing ministers and deacons for their ordinations alongside the need for instructing in the indigent African American Bible Colleges and Seminaries in the Baltimore City and Howard County region.
+Interestingly, following 2 years of opening MCC, the organization's leadership was increasingly called upon to respond to the demand of training/catechizing ministers and deacons for their ordinations alongside the need for instructing in the indigent African American Bible Colleges and Seminaries in the Baltimore City and Howard County region.
 This need gave birth to additional ministry departments and publishing, whereas books and training manuals were authored and published solely for training ministers and deacons, and teaching in colleges such as Sojourner Douglass College, which had campuses across the state of Maryland (Baltimore, Annapolis, Cambridge, and Salisbury).
 Some of the indigent seminaries included United Baptist College & Seminary in Baltimore, Maryland, and the Washington Baptist Theological Seminary in Washington, D.C.
 In reflection, the stationary MCC had transformed to an itinerant Church Leadership Training/Christian Education movement.

 Sojourner Douglass College, Baltimore, Maryland